JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - procedural blinking
 - coordination between animations and procedural systems

-For example, if an animation closed Olly’s eyes, the blinking system had to be disabled during that period.
+For example, when Olly closes his eyes and scratches his nose, blinking and head‑tracking must be disabled temporarily so the animation can fully control eyelids and head position.

 ---